Vienna’s annual Jewish Film Festival pays tribute to the rich variety of movies tackling aspects of Jewish life from around the world.

 And it’s more than just a series of films.

-N.B.
-Many (most) of the films are either in English or have English subtitles.
+Many (most) of the films at the festival are typically either in English or have English subtitles.

-Check the official website for ticket details, but you can normally buy them, for example, online from just before the festival opens or direct from the participating cinemas.
+Check that official website for ticket details; you can normally buy one, for example, online for many of the showings from three to four weeks before the festival begins.

-If you’d like to explore more Jewish culture while in Vienna, then take a peek at my Jewish Vienna page.
-You may even find a film-related exhibition on at the wonderful Jewish Museum, such as the 2019/2020 one on Hedy Lamarr.
+If you’d like to explore some Jewish-related sites of interest while in Vienna, then take a peek at the Jewish Vienna page.
+You may even find a film-related exhibition over at the Jewish Museum (back in 2020, for example, we had one on Hedy Lamarr).

 How to get to the cinemas